zummenix/rust-iron-postgres/README.md

 # rust-iron-postgres
-A web service example using rust, iron and postgres.
+This is my experiments writing a web service using rust, iron and postgres.